MileHacker Logo

 Kouré Wildlife Experience

-The Kouré Giraffe Reserve provides a rare opportunity to see endangered West African giraffes nearby.
+The Kouré Giraffe Reserve provides an uncommon opportunity to see endangered West African giraffes nearby.
 Visitors often approach within 50 meters.

 Visitor Information